Gurobi/docker-python-example/README.md

 ## Getting a Gurobi license

 This image has been created to work with a Web License.
-The [Web License Service](https://www.gurobi.com/web-license-service/) (WLS) is a new Gurobi licensing service for containerized environments (Docker, Kubernetes, ...).
+The [Web License Service](https://www.gurobi.com/web-license-service/) (WLS) is a Gurobi licensing service for containerized environments (Docker, Kubernetes, ...).
 Gurobi components can automatically request and renew license tokens to the WLS servers available in several regions worldwide.
 WLS only requires that your container has access to the Internet.
 Commercial users can request an evaluation and academic users can request a free license.